GeGuNa/Blog-react-app-backend/README.md

 open Terminal and put there

-#if you want to start application \n
+##if you want to start application
 npm start